qualiaMachine/ML_with_Amazon_SageMaker/episodes/Data-storage-setting-up-S3.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-## Recommended Approach: Use S3 for Data Storage
+## Recommended approach: Use S3 for data storage

 For flexibility, scalability, and cost efficiency, store data in S3 and load it into EC2 as needed.
 This setup allows: